-If you live on planet earth, then you've heard of GDPR (the EU’s General Data Protection Regulation).
-It is good to know your data rights .
+If you live on planet earth, then the EU’s General Data Protection Regulation (GDPR) will impact you.
+It is good to know your data rights; to understand how companies store and use information about you.
 If you work with data (most of us do!), it is even better to know your responsibilities.

-Take a sneak peek at our GDPR course or see here for a full list of our engaging compliance courses including GDPR, Anti-money laundering, Information security awareness and more.
-These are offered via a simple site-license, can be customized to your business context and provide practical gdpr staff training.
+Take a sneak peek at our GDPR course or see our full list of engaging compliance courses including Anti-money laundering, Information security awareness, and more.
+These are offered via a simple site-license, can be customised to your business context and provide practical GDPR staff training.

-We live in an ever changing digital world, with more and more data available about all of us.
+We live in an increasingly digital world, with more and more data available about all of us.
 Our most sensitive and personal information is at the mercy of people and organisations that we trust to do the right thing.

 Working in compliance and learning & development, we are trusted to properly manage sensitive personal data.
 It’s important that we understand the risk that mishandling this data poses to our organisation.

 Personal data may also include special categories of data as well as criminal conviction and offences data.
 These are considered to be more sensitive and you may only process them in more limited circumstances.